anfoss/PCprophet/PCprophet_instructions.md

 |D    |A    |
 |C    |E    |

 In this case a Markov clustering is first performed to generate putative complexes which are then used for FDR control.
-PPI derived complexes are characterize by the identifier ppi__nr where nr stands for the cluster number from the Markov cluster
+PPI derived complexes are characterized by the identifier ppi__nr where nr stands for the cluster number from the Markov cluster

 ##### Pre-processing parameters: